sidph0/HelpingAllyson/README.md

 # HelpingAllyson
-allyson needs help with her assignments so i did it for her I got too much free time on my hands
+allyson needed help with some assignments so i helped her and did my own version I got too much free time on my hands